 Using the Admiral Renko Indicator to Spot Significant Price Movements

 There have been more than a few charting innovations to come out of Japan.
 This article is going to discuss one of these in detail, namely, the Renko Indicator.
 This article will also discuss renko charts, which are unusual in that they are solely concerned with price changes.
 Finally, this article will guide you with using the Renko Indicator in MetaTrader 4.

 A normal price chart plots the price each time a certain unit of time transpires.
-In contrast, a Renko chart is only concerned with price and not time – it only displays price changes that meet a certain minimum magnitude.
+In contrast, a Renko chart is only concerned with price, and not time – and it only displays price changes that meet a certain minimum magnitude.
 Price changes that don't clear this hurdle are ignored.
-This filtering out of smaller price movements keeps the focus on significant moves and helps you disregard noise.
+This filtering out of smaller price movements keeps the focus on significant moves, and helps you to disregard noise.

 Using the Renko Indicator in MetaTrader 4